Pages

 When Joey Lawsin was conceptualizing his Theory on Codexation, he proposed a thought experiment with this hypothetical premise: - suppose a prehistoric son of a caveman was placed immediately right after birth inside a "room", a box with six walls as his only surroundings, forbidden to interact ever with the outside world, and never allowed to see anyone or hear anything, would his paleolithic mind acquire information, materialize such information and become self-conscious, or would it just be empty throughout the rest of his life?

 The Cavemen in the Box Trilogy is a scientific model that examines the origin, creation, and evolution of information, or in short, the Genesis of Information.
 It was designed to study how the very first humans on Earth learned to acquire information.
-A parallel observable experiment was also put into place that used two dogs, a double-coat Alaskan malamute, and a smooth-coat Mexican chihuahua.
+A parallel observable experiment was also put into place where two dogs, a double-coat Alaskan malamute, and a smooth-coat Mexican chihuahua, were used.

 In the thought experiment, three subjects were isolated: